 TOP FRANCHISEES FOCUS ON PERFORMANCE NOT COSTS

-New research says franchisess who focus on minimising costs run the risk of harming their overall profitability
+Research says franchisees who focus on minimising costs run the risk of harming their overall profitability

 At a time when cost-minimisation is seen as vital, the findings are a timely reminder to franchisors and franchisees that cutting corners can actually compromise profitability.
 A café franchisee who focuses too much on reducing wastage will have his display cabinets always half-empty, rather than offering a full range of fresh and tempting-looking food.
 A retailer who turns off 25% of the lights will leave his shop looking dingy and make both the products and the environment unattractive to consumers.
-While controlling costs is important, it isn’t the only way to improve profitability, as Paul McCormick of Grant Thornton points out here.
+While controlling costs is important, it isn’t the only way to improve profitability.

 The Franchise Performance Metrics research is based on data for nearly 70 franchisors and more than 9,000 franchisees.
 Researchers analysed a range of key performance indicators looking at averages for all franchisees, as well as the top 20 percent and the bottom 20 percent, to identify trends in franchisee performance.